 Luise: No, we don’t have any food allergies.
 We have simply discovered how much energy we get from eating nutritious food.

-We believe that one of the most important thing in a diet is variety.
+We believe that one of the most important things in a diet is variety.
 That is why our recipes sometimes are raw and other times cooked, sometimes they call for buckwheat and other times for oat.
 Eating is about feeling good, not following rules!

 Do you never ever eat candy, ice cream or wheat pasta?